 Woody’s – Woody’s is like a dive bar without the dive – if you can imagine that.
 The food is good and the drinks are even better.
 Happy Hour is every day from 3:00-6:00pm, so it gets a little crowded during those times.
 Try the Shark Bites – they are amazing.
 And no, it’s not really shark, it’s just blackened Mahi.

 Ocean 362 – If you’re looking for a more upscale experience, then Ocean 362 is where you want to be.
 The restaurant serves a variety of food including American and Caribbean.
 I would recommend making reservations and arriving before sunset so you can watch the sun go down because the views are amazing.

-Our Market Smoothies – Definitely a must while in St. John.
-Grab a smoothie before heading to the beach or get one after dinner for a semi-healthy treat.
+Our Market Smoothies – Definitely a must while in St. John and one of the best smoothies I’ve ever had.
 My favorite is the Passionfruit, Mango, & Strawberry.

 Have you ever been to St. John?
 What are some of your favorite places to eat?
 Leave me your suggestions so that I can check them out the next time I am on the island.

 If you enjoyed this post and found it helpful, please share it!